cimbul/hasklog/doc/Manual.rst

 #.
 If nothing is left, succeed.
 Otherwise, repeat from step 2.

-This is the basic algorithm used by HProlog, except that it also has to deal with the question of which rule to unify with when there are several possible alternatives.
+This is the basic algorithm used by Hasklog, except that it also has to deal with the question of which rule to unify with when there are several possible alternatives.
 It handles this by (lazily) taking all possible paths and concatenating all the results into a single list.
 The